On Saturday, I joined 250 trail runners for a hot run at the Mt.Diablo 8k/25k/50k in

-I had debated all week whether it was a good idea for me to race on Saturday, due to fact that I was emotionally not in a good place.
-On the previous Monday (Memorial Day weekend), I had witnessed a cycling accident devastating enough to haunt my every thought, day and night.
+I had debated all week whether it was a good idea for me to race on Saturday, due to the fact that I was emotionally not in a good place.
+On the previous Monday (Memorial Day weekend), I had witnessed a cycling accident devastating enough to haunt my every thought.
 I don't have a lot of experience with that kind of trauma up close, and it shook me pretty hard.
 What little sleep I had in the following days were filled with images of blood and broken bones, jerking me awake in the cold sweat every half hour.
 I know it’s not a good idea to race when both your emotional and physical foundation are weak, but I was desperately hoping that the trails could somehow lead me out of this state of shock, like they had led me to salvation before.

 An Introduction to My Demons

 I found a cell phone in her bike bag and randomly called speed dial numbers to try and get her name.
 The first number was “Annie”, who turned out to be her teenage daughter.
 The cyclist, Deborah, had gone out for a solo ride from